 15 SNR1572 - Tycho's star in 1572 left this supernova remnant.
 It is in Cassiopeia and one of 8 supernovas in historical records.

 16 BEEHIVE CLUSTER (M44) - This open star cluster in Cancer contains red giants and white dwarfs.
-It also has main sequence stars, those still fusing hydrogen.
+It has main sequence stars, those still fusing hydrogen.
 I located the Beehive from my parents' yard.
 The Beehive and Hyades clusters are 700 million years old.

 19 OMEGA CENTAURI (NGC 5139) - The best globular cluster, Omega Centauri is in Centaurus!
 I observed it at the Southern Skies Star Party on Lake Titicaca.
-Globular and open clusters are different.
+Globular clusters and open clusters are different.
 Globulars are outside the galactic disk and contain millions of tightly bound stars.
-Open clusters are inside the disk and contain hundreds of loosely bound stars.
+Open clusters are inside the disk and contain hundreds of stars loosely bound.
 Globulars are distant, and that Omega Centauri can be seen with the naked eye attests to its size.
 It is named like a star, Omega being the 24th letter of the Greek alphabet.

 20 M10 - M10 is a globular cluster in Ophiuchus.
 It is magnitude 7 and 14,300 light-years distant.
 M10 was discovered by Charles Messier and resolved into stars by William Herschel.

 21 M13 - M13 is the famous globular in Hercules.
-Edmund Halley found it.
-Messier cataloged it.
+Edmund Halley found it, and Messier cataloged it.
 I could not find it even though it is visible at 5.8 magnitude.
 M13 has hundreds of thousands of stars, and the Arecibo Message was aimed at it.
 Problem is, by the time the message arrives, M13 will have moved on.

 22 LARGE MAGELLANIC CLOUD - The LMC is a galaxy and a satellite of the Milky Way.
 I saw both Magellanic Clouds at the South Pacific Star Party in Australia.
 They were fainter than I imagined.
 They were named after the Portuguese navigator, who saw them on his around the world voyage 1519-22.
 A supernova appeared in the LMC in 1987.
 The Milky Way would be awesome from there!